-- 1. Screw - Remove the burnt-out bulb by pushing it in and turning it counterclockwise. - 3.
-Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
-Install the lens by installing the screw.
+- 1. Turn signal light bulb - 4.
+Insert a new bulb into the socket. - 5.
+Install the socket (together with the bulb) by turning it clockwise. - Install the turn signal light unit by installing the screw.
 NOTICE: Do not overtighten the screw, otherwise the lens may break.

 [ECA11192]